jmjeong/alfred-extension/pinboard/README.md

 # Change Log

+- v1.7 (2014-04-29)
+  - retain item order of the result
+  - don't limit the number of output
+  - change the encoding of output to 'NFD'
 - v1.6 (2014-04-28)
   - some tweak for xml output (item order)
   - fix typo in delete routine